Seven years into my career and I’ve only just mastered the art of explaining what I do

 In fact, I’ve been guilty on a number of occasions of sparing myself from that odd look I get by suggesting corporate communications is similar to marketing – not cool, I know!
 But then one day I looked at myself in the mirror (ashamed) and thought to myself, if I don’t take the time in casual settings to educate my friends and family on the importance of corporate communications, what good am I really doing?!
 (Okay, I’m being a tad bit dramatic here, but go with it…) Especially, when you look at the statistics behind companies that have invested in this role:

-- Productivity improves by up to 25% in organisations with connected employees.
+Productivity improves by up to 25% in organizations with connected employees.

 Despite these very telling statistics, I have come across plenty of companies and C-suite executives alike – both agency and client-side – that have viewed professional communication services as a nice-to-have but not a vital part of a business’s transformation journey.
 That is until I came across RedWizard – a boutique consultancy delivering business transformation for clients through their connected services in portfolio, programme and project management.